-Building the right workforce is one of the most crucial aspect when it comes the business perspectives.
-It is a fundamental one of the core operation to hire the right candidates for getting your work done and shaping your organization.
+Building the right workforce is one of the most crucial aspects when it comes the business perspectives.
+It is a fundamental one of the core operations to hire the right candidates for getting your work done and shaping your organization.

-Did you know, in 1990s; most of companies used to consider interviews as a sole basis of candidate selection.
+Did you know, in the 1990s; most companies used to consider interviews as the sole basis of candidate selection?
 With changing times and experiences with the employees, the companies started improving the interview process; in mid 90s, companies started involvement of the psychologists as a part of interviewer’s panel.
 These efforts were fulfilling and improved the hiring process to great extend.

 Moving ahead, Now in 2022, the scenario is completely changed, the interviews are just a part of process and not a sole basis of candidate selection.
 While interviews give great insights on the candidate’s behaviour, nature and qualities, it may not project the real scenario.
 A better way to assess the candidate would be to check the situational aptitude, emotional intelligence, and subject knowledge of the candidate using specially designed tests.